Common causes of hoarseness in children

 Nodules — Vocal fold nodules are the most common cause of chronic hoarseness in school-aged children .
 The majority of these lesions occur in boys, particularly at the age of nine years .
-Vocal fold nodules usually are located on the anterior-free edge of the vocal fold at the point of greatest amplitude of vibration (the junction of the anterior one-third and the posterior two-thirds of the vocal fold).
+Vocal fold nodules usually are located on the anterior-free edge of the vocal fold at the point of greatest amplitude of vibration (the junction of the anterior one-third and the posterior two-thirds of the vocal fold) (picture 1).
 They develop from repeated trauma and abuse to the vocal folds (eg, screaming or shouting) that cause an inflammatory reaction with fibrotic healing.
 Vocal fold nodules are bilateral and can range in size from slightly raised hyperkeratotic lesions to larger broad-based lesions that prevent closure of the vocal folds.
 Stroboscopy can best examine and define the nature of laryngeal lesions.
 In the case of vocal fold nodules, the mucosal wave should remain intact.
 Nodules can be confused with mid-vocal fold fibrotic lesions and congenital lesions with contralateral reactive lesions.

 - Silverman EM.
 Incidence of chronic hoarseness among school-age children.
 J Speech Hear Disord 1975; 40:211.

 - Duff MC, Proctor A, Yairi E. Prevalence of voice disorders in African American and European American preschoolers.
 J Voice 2004; 18:348.